ilyayau/suaylang/README.md

 # SuayLang (Suay Language): Research Artifact for MEXT Review

+**Scientific contribution (1–3 sentences):** SuayLang packages an interpreter/VM pair as an auditable research artifact by making (i) the observation policy explicit, (ii) the claim→artifact→command mapping first-class, and (iii) integrity metadata (hashes) reproducible.
+The contribution is methodological: how to evaluate and communicate backend equivalence as a committee-reviewable artifact.

+## Research question

+**RQ:** Can two independent executions (reference interpreter and bytecode VM) be made observationally equivalent under a fixed observation policy, and evaluated via a deterministic, file-based evidence pipeline?

+**Hypothesis:** For the supported subset and corpora, interpreter and VM executions are observationally equivalent in observed value/error/stdout under docs/OBSERVATION_POLICY.md.

+## Novelty (relative to typical language demos)

+- Explicit observation policy as a normative contract (what is compared, what is excluded, how to falsify).
+- Committee-oriented evidence pipeline: claim→artifact→command mapping plus an artifact index under results/.
+- Integrity metadata: generated hashes (results/hashes.txt) to support independent reproduction receipts.

 **Main research claim (1 sentence):** **SuayLang provides two independent executions (reference interpreter and bytecode VM) and a reproducible protocol to test observational equivalence under an explicit observation policy.**

 Ultra TL;DR (30 seconds):